DamianHuerta/Gatech-CS-CourseWork/README.md

-# Gatech-CS-CourseWork
+# Gatech-CourseWork
-This is a repository of some of my Computer Science Coursework.
+This is a repository of some of my Georgia Tech Coursework